gatesjef/gglang/README.md

 Current features include:
- inline llvm
+* inline llvm
- any order declaration
+* any order declaration

 Planned features include:
- c foreign function interface
+* c foreign function interface
- incorperated build process
+* incorperated build process
- pass/return by reference
+* pass/return by reference
- operator overloading
+* operator overloading
- algebraic types
+* algebraic types
- type inference
+* type inference
- default initialization
+* default initialization
- named breaks
+* named breaks
- support for vector types (ie: 4 x i32)
+* support for vector types (ie: 4 x i32)

-Possible advanced features include: reflection generics
+Possible advanced features include:
+* reflection
+* generics

-Notable features not included in the language, classes / inheritance traits / interfaces / typeclasses
+Notable features not included in the language,
+*  classes / inheritance
+*  traits / interfaces / typeclasses

+Comments/criticism about the design of the language is greatly appreciated.

 The gg_compiler is implented as an LLVM frontend.
 The current repository supports a Visual Studio 2012 (11.0) solution and includes the necessary windows compiled LLVM libraries.

 twitter: @greysphere